 Quickstart

-This guide walks through the shortest realistic path to a working hosted agent on top of Agentrail.
+This guide walks through the fastest realistic path to a working hosted agent on top of Agentrail.

 What You Will Build